NetMHCIIpan 3.1 Server

 UPDATE July 2016: strong and weak binders are now defined ONLY in terms of %Rank.
 Previous versions used a combination of percentile rank and IC50 binding affinity thresholds.

-Roughly, peptides with IC50<50 nM are considered to have strong affinity, IC50<500 nM intermediate affinity and IC50<5000 nM low affinity.
-However, these number may vary widely for different molecules and the %Rank is generally considered a better measure to define binding peptides.
+Because the peptide-MHC affinity may vary widely for different MHC molecules, the %Rank is generally considered a better measure to define binding peptides.

 For publication of results, please cite: